 In addition, all employees (including casuals) are entitled to two days unpaid leave for each occasion to look after sick family members.

-You cannot dismiss an employee if they are taking leave within these boundaries.
-If they start going beyond this, however, then you may be able to start consider disciplinary action; though a softer and more measured approach is definitely your better option.
+You cannot dismiss an employee if they are taking leave within their rights.
+If they start going beyond their entitlements, you may be able to consider disciplinary action.
+First, however, you should try a softer and more measured approach, as this is definitely your better, cheaper and more amicable option.
 For legal advice and assistance from one of our employment lawyers, call LegalVision on 1300 544 755.